aspose-cells/Aspose.Cells-Doc-md/english/cpp/developer-guide/charts/advance-chart-since-excel-2016/creating-treemap-chart/_index.md

     // Retrieve the Chart object
     Chart chart = worksheet.GetCharts().Get(pieIdx);

-    // Set the legend can be showed chart.SetShowLegend(true);
+    // Set the legend to be shown
+    chart.SetShowLegend(true);

     // Set the chart title name